It’s time to re-define success

 - We’ll get ready to have a “not failed”/”World Class Survival” celebration at the point at which we think we’ve entered the next phase of performance.
 We’re anticipating this will be a Consolidating phase, but are open to Thriving!

-So, join us and share your learning about how this shift in thinking is helping you approach the current challenges in a way that helps you feel less out of control, more confident and much more connected as people.
+So, join us and share your learning about how this shift in thinking is helping you approach your current challenges in a way that helps you feel less out of control, more confident and much more connected as people.
 If ever performance and business needed to be a force for good, it’s now, when living to fight another day is a true success.